How do I fix e-file reject F1040-516?

 How to claim an exemption

-If your Social Security number was entered correctly, you know who claimed you, and you still want to claim your exemption, you'll need to print and file your return.
+If your Social Security number was entered correctly, you know who claimed you, and you still want to claim your exemption, you have a couple options.

 How to re-file if you don't recognize your Social Security and claimant info?